sauradip007/notes/notes/unix-commands.md

 ## Screen

 - `screen` - opens the program screen (run node from here or it dies when you exit ssh)
-- `screen -d -r` - detach and resume the screen (use this to access that node process again after killing ssh)
+- `screen -d -r [number]` - detach and resume the screen (use this to access that node process again after killing ssh)
 - `ctrl`+`a`+`d` - exit screen view and return to root terminal
 - `screen -ls` - list current screens (from root)
 - `screen -X -S [number] quit` - kill one of those screens